ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Thaddeus W. Harris had a specimen in his 1820-6 collection from “the vicinity of Boston,” was raising Spicebush Swallowtail as early as 1822, and describes the species in the 1862 edition of his book.
-Maynard (1886) found it to be “common in Massachusetts.”
+Maynard (1886) found it “common in Massachusetts.”
 Veteran collector F. H. Sprague took a very large number of specimens in 1878: 4 in Wollaston near Boston (May 25, 28, June 10, 13); 2 in Belchertown (6 and 8 July), and 12 in Leverett (July 18 – August 5) (Sprague 1879).
-Some of these are today in the Harvard Museum of Comparative Zoology.
+Some of these can be seen today in the Harvard Museum of Comparative Zoology.
 Scudder (1889) does not list other specific locations for Spicebush Swallowtail, probably because it was so widespread and easy to find.

 Photo: Northampton community gardens, Frank Model, 16 August, 2005